pleb-devs/developing-cln-plugins/building-a-plugin/README.md

 which python
 ```

 This will output the path to your executable python.
-For me its at `/home/daim/plebdev/developing-cln-plugins/venv/bin/python`.
+For me it's at `/home/daim/plebdev/developing-cln-plugins/venv/bin/python`.

 Let's test this out!